KenKundert/nestedtext/doc/basic_syntax.rst

 .. code-block:: nestedtext

-    >     This is the first line of a multi-line string, it is indented.
+    >     This is the first line of a multiline string, it is indented.
     > This is the second line, it is not indented.

 You can include empty lines in the string simply by specifying the greater-than